This post contains affiliate links. Please see our disclosure policy.

 • Oreos – Feel free to leave out the oreos if you’re not a fan.
 Alternate mix-in ideas are listed in the recipe variations section at the bottom of this post.

-How to Make this Red Velvet Brownie Recipe Step-by-Step:
+How to Make Red Velvet Brownies:

 Step 1: Make the Brownie Batter.
 Melt the butter in a large bowl.
-Whisk in the sugar, then whisk in the eggs and vanilla extract, and whisk for 2 minutes – the mixture will lighten and become fluffy (pictured below).
-Add red food coloring to desired amount, then stir in the dry ingredients.
-Add a bit more food coloring if desired.
-Fold in the crushed oreos.
+Whisk in the sugar, eggs and vanilla extract, and whisk for 2 minutes – the mixture will lighten and become fluffy (pictured below).

 Two images - a fluffy, light butter, sugar, and egg mixture and the luscious red velvet batter.